cobwebch/svconnector/Documentation/Developers/ConnectorApi/Index.rst

 connector services if you want to make them usable by extensions that rely on such services.

-init()
-  This method is called when the connector is instantiated by the TYPO3 service API.
-It is expected to return a boolean value: true if the distant source is available, false otherwise.
+getType()
+  This method returns the type of the connector service.
+The type is representative of this kind of data it can handle, e.g. :code:`csv` for the "svconnector_csv" service.

   Input
     none

   Output
+    string

+getName()
+  This method returns a human-readable name for the service.

+  Input
+    none

+  Output
+    string

+isAvailable()
+  This method can be called when a connector service is about to be used to check if it is available or not.
+It is expected to return a boolean value accordiningly.

+  Input
+    none

+  Output
     boolean

+getSampleConfiguration()
+  This method returns the sample configuration that gets loaded in the service testing backend module (see :ref:`Configuration sample <developers-sample>`.

+  Input
+    none

+  Output
+    string

 checkConfiguration()